There’s a dirty little secret in the world of whale watching, and last weekend I learned what it is.

 And lastly, Cuddy and a fellow passenger.
 Cuddy’s the one in the back.

 The formerly happy little kids behind me now had their heads buried either in their mothers’ laps or in bags.
 The blond girl who’d been having so much fun getting soaked by the sea just moments earlier was now throwing up and crying as her friend held her hair.
-These waves were straight out of A Perfect Storm, and we were being slammed up and down like nobody’s business.
+These waves were straight out of A Perfect Storm.
+We were being slammed up and down like nobody’s business.
 There was no let up.

 I tried to find someone not throwing up to focus on.
 It was tough.
-I didn’t really want to look at anyone.
+I didn’t really want to look at anyone anyway.
 I sat next to Cuddy, rubbing his soaked back, texting and covertly taking photos.
 Some people, including me, might have wondered why I was even there.

 At one point, a humpback jumped entirely out of the water.
 I saw the splash.
 The captain was telling us all “how very lucky” we were to see this, it was very special.
-Where had I heard that before?
+That rang a bell.

 The kids and my phone were my only connection to reality at this point.